ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 1. Go to the [Cluster groups](https://{DomainName}/satellite/groups) tab.
 1. Create a new cluster group by clicking on **Create cluster group**.
 Provide a unique name such as `<your-initials>-cluster-group`.
-1. Check the cluster you previously deployed your app to.
+1. Select the cluster you previously deployed your app to.
 1. Click on **Create**.

-You have now defined a set of clusters to consistently deploy Kubernetes resources to.
+You have now defined set of clusters to consistently deploy Kubernetes resources to.
+{: tip}

 ### Create a configuration and a first version
 {: #satellite-tour-configuration}